-We will present here some results on mean and covariance of functions of $H$-sssi, $S\alpha S$ random processes proved by using theory of distribution.\\ These results are used to prove assumptions (\ref{eq.9.1}), (\ref{eq.9.2}) for the four examples in Section 3 and to establish the estimator for $\alpha$. \\ Let $(S,\mu)$ be a measure space, $h,g\in L^\alpha(S,\mu)$ and $M$ be a symmetric $\alpha$-stable random measure on $S$ with control measure $\mu$, $\alpha\in(0,2)$.
+We start with the following lemma which confirms the existence of the expectation of $\beta$-negative power variation of a symmetric stable random variable when $ \beta\in \mathbb{C},Re(\beta)\in (-1,0)$. \begin{lem} Let $X$ be a $S\alpha S$ random variable, $\beta\in\mathbb{C}, Re(\beta)\in (-1,0)$, then $|\mathbb{E}|X|^{\beta}|<+\infty$. \end{lem} The proof of Lemma \ref{lem.0} is given in Subsection \ref{subsubsection.4.1.2}\\ The next two important results will be used to prove the condition (\ref{eq.9.2}) for our examples in next section.
+Theorem \ref{thm.1} gives a way to determine the expectation of $\beta$-negative power variation of a symmetric stable random variable whereas Theorem \ref{thm.2} helps to establish the inequality of (\ref{eq.9.2}) for illustrated examples. \\ Let $(S,\mu)$ be a measure space, $h,g\in L^\alpha(S,\mu)$ and $M$ be a symmetric $\alpha$-stable random measure on $S$ with control measure $\mu$, $\alpha\in(0,2)$.
 Set